Hartford Hawks Logo

 Hartford Hawks: Brand overview

-The University of Hartford sponsors nine women’s and eight men’s sports programs within NCAA Division I. Its Hartford Hawks teams are members of the America East Conference (for most sports), Metro Atlantic Athletic Conference (women’s golf), and Big Sky Conference (men’s golf).
+The University of Hartford sponsors nine women’s and eight men’s sports programs within NCAA Division I. The Hartford Hawks teams are members of the America East Conference (for most sports), Metro Atlantic Athletic Conference (women’s golf), and Big Sky Conference (men’s golf).
 The faculty structure is constantly changing: in 2016, managers added lacrosse to the list of disciplines, while tennis was discontinued.
 The only constant remains the mascot – Howie the Hawk.
-With it is associated with the nickname Hawks, which emerged in the 1940s.
+It is associated with the nickname Hawks, which emerged in the 1940s.

 Meaning and History